hogun97/TIL/github/README.md

 ## Contents

 - Generating a new SSH key
+- Forking a project and syncing with upstream